Gitanjali1818/90DaysOfDevOps/2026/day-22/git-commands.md

            -git commit permanently saves the staged changes in to the repo history.

         2- What does the staging area do?
 Why doesn't Git just commit directly?
+           -The staging area allows us to select which changes should be included in the next commit.